Princess Debut: Characters

 In the opening dialogue, the player character's friend Catherine suggests that certain boys at the school they attend may be somewhat like princes.
 Each of these boys is described as having traits that are shared by a prince in the Flower Kingdom.

-Victor (Vince) [Kid (キっド kiddo)]: The class clown.
-He's always running around playing jokes on people.
-Catherine points out he's "just so cute!
-Somehow, you just can't hate him."
+Victor (Vince) [Kid (キっド kiddo)]: A prankster.
+Catherine finds him cute.

-Keith (Kiefer): Victor's polar opposite.
-He is a cool-mannered, perfect student, frequently seen reading upper-level books.
-He also scores high in his classes.
+Keith (Kiefer): He is collected and studious, frequently seen reading upper-level books and known for having good grades.

-Carlos (Cesar) [Charl (シャルル sharuru)]: The school's flirt.
-He is always found hitting on girls.
-Your character will mention that he just hit on you the previous day.
-His pick up line was "Won't you dance the waltz of love with me?"
+Carlos (Cesar) [Charl (シャルル sharuru)]: Frequently flirts with the girls at school.

-Leon (Liam) [Randy (ランディ randi)]: A kind and gentle soul, he is considered to be very considerate by his classmates.
+Leon (Liam) [Randy (ランディ randi)]: Kind and gentle, he is considered to be very considerate by his classmates.
 He is known for taking care of the classroom flowers even though he does not have to.
-Your character views him "like a big brother you can always count on."
+The player character views him as "like a big brother you can always count on."

-Kyle (Klaus) [Karu (カル karu)]: The star athlete.
-He has many fans, is considered to be cool and very popular.
-The player character thinks he is out of her league.
-Her friend reminds her that she has never even tried to speak with him and warns her not to jump to conclusions.
+Kyle (Klaus) [Karu (カル karu)]: A popular student and good athlete at school.

 Lucas (Luciano) [Hayato (ハヤト hayato)]: The player character's childhood friend.
-She considers him "pretty cute," but he has a bad sense of direction, to the extent of forgetting his way home.
-However, he refuses to acknowledge this deficiency.
-Catherine comments that he is endearing.
+She considers him "pretty cute."
+He has a bad sense of direction, to the extent of forgetting his way home.
+However, he refuses to acknowledge it.

-Kip [Tap (タップ tappu)]: Assists the Princess in coming to your world and then assists you during your stay in the kingdom.
+Kip [Tap (タップ tappu)]: Assists the Princess in coming to the player character's world and then assists the player character during her stay in the kingdom.

-Tony [Coach (コーチ ko-chi)]: He is your dance partner for the tutorial and is also your dance partner if one of the princes is not your dance partner.
+Tony [Coach (コーチ ko-chi)]: He is the player character's dance partner for the tutorial and if one of the princes is not the player character's dance partner.
 Can use magic to turn himself into a gentleman rabbit.